Living in Gibraltar · Last updated 2 June 2026

 The Bottom Line

-Gibraltar's cost of living is real but manageable, especially when the tax advantage is factored in.
-The key variable is rent — choose well and the rest of the budget is reasonable.
-For higher earners, Gibraltar's tax position means the net take-home can be substantially better than an equivalent UK salary, more than compensating for the rent premium over a UK city.
-For lower earners or those not benefiting from the tax differential, La Linea as a base with a Gibraltar commute is the most financially efficient solution available.
+Gibraltar's cost of living is real but manageable, particularly when the tax advantage is factored in.
+The key variable is rent , choose well and the rest of the budget falls into line.
+For higher earners, Gibraltar's tax position means net take-home pay can be substantially better than an equivalent UK salary, more than compensating for the rent premium.
+For lower earners or those not benefiting from the tax differential, basing yourself in La Linea de la Concepcion and commuting to Gibraltar is the most financially efficient option available.

 Frequently Asked Questions